 There is nothing worse than anticipation when it comes to the arrival of a new baby.
-New moms are often told they can tell how long they have until the baby is born by the look of the belly button or the drop of the tummy.
-These signs are not proven to determine when active labor will begin, though they can be an indication that he baby is getting closer to the birth canal.
+New moms are often told that they can tell how long they have until the baby is born by the way the belly button appears or the drop of the tummy.
+These signs are not proven to determine when active labor will begin, though they can be an indication that the baby is getting closer to the birth canal.

 The dropping of the belly can be a sign that the pregnancy is nearing an end.
 As the baby drops, pressure is placed on the cervix.
 This is just part of the process by which the cervical mucus plug loosens and rinses out of the vagina.
 Once the plug has fallen out, the baby will place more and more pressure on the birth canal.

-There are no physical signs that will give any specific time frame in which baby will be born.
-Pregnancy is an ever changing system of symptoms and mechanisms that mom’s body controls.
-When baby and body are ready for birth that is when labor will begin.
+There are no physical signs that will give any specific time frame in which the baby will be born.
+Pregnancy is an ever-changing system of symptoms and mechanisms that mom’s body controls.
+When the baby and your body are ready for birth, that is when labor will begin.